 K.41.
 Claims Processing.

 Claims Processing Capability.
 The Contractor shall process and pay Provider Claims for services rendered to the Contractor’s Enrolled Members.
 The Contractor shall have a Claims processing system for both in- and Out-of-Network Providers capable of processing all Claims types.
-The Contractor shall accept Claims submitted via standard EDI transactions directly from Providers, or through their intermediary, and paper Claims.
+The Contractor shall accept Claims submitted via standard EDI transactions directly from Providers, or through their intermediary, and must have the capacity to process paper Claims.
 The Contractor shall submit to Iowa Medicaid a daily file of pre-adjudicated Claims received on the previous day.
 The Contractor shall electronically accept and adjudicate Claims and accurately support payment of Claims for Enrolled Members’ periods of eligibility.
 The Contractor shall also provide electronic remittance advice and to transfer Claims payment electronically.
 The Contractor shall process as many Claims as possible electronically.
 The Contractor shall track electronic versus paper Claim submissions over time to measure success in increasing electronic submissions.
 The Contractor shall accurately price specific procedures or encounters (according to the agreement between the Provider(s) and the Contractor) and to maintain detailed records of remittances to Providers.
 The Contractor shall update Provider reimbursement rates in its Claims processing system and adjudicate Claims using the new rates no later than thirty (30) Days from notification by the Agency, or as otherwise directed by the Agency.
 Except as otherwise specified in law, or as otherwise directed by the Agency, rate updates shall be implemented prospectively.
 The Contractor shall develop, implement, and adhere to policies and procedures, subject to Agency review and approval, to monitor Claims adjudication accuracy and shall submit its policies and procedures to the Agency for review and approval within fifteen (15) Days of Contract execution.
 The Out-of-Network Provider filing limit for submission of Claims to the Contractor is twelve (12) months from the date of service.
 This conforms with the filing limit under the Medicaid State Plan (42 C.F.R. § 447.45(d)(4)).
 The in-Network Provider filing limit is established in the Contractor’s Provider agreements as described in Section E.1 and shall be no more than one hundred eighty (180) Days from the date of service.

 Claims Disputes.
 Contractor shall develop, implement, and adhere to written policies and procedures for registering and responding to Claim disputes, including a process for Out-of-Network Providers, and document such in its PPM.